vipulnaik/working-drafts/eaf/my-somewhat-unusual-q4-2021-donation.md

 I have a qualitative picture of the way I want to see the world move, and one of the qualities that interest me is *legibility*: bringing the world more within our understanding.
-I even mooted the idea of sponsoring a Legibility Prize at some point, and though I didn't act on it, I would probably retroactively declare this donation as being a Legibility Prize award.
+I even mooted the idea of sponsoring a Legibility Prize at some point, and if I did end up making one, I would probably retroactively declare this donation as being a Legibility Prize award.

 A bit more background.
 I think a lot of public social efforts, particularly the ones that are more successful, are designed with